nuscien/trivial/Core/README.md

 ### Arithmetic

-There a lot of arithmetic functions.
+There are a lot of arithmetic functions.

 ```csharp
 Arithmetic.IsPrime(2147483647); // True